jayjay221/testdata.sh/README.md

 ./tesdata.sh path_to_executable path_to_tar.gz
 ```

-If you are too lazy to move the script to every directory you are debugging your program in, consider creating a symlink.
+If you are too lazy to move the script to every directory you are debugging your program in, consider creating an alias.

-Run this code from the cloned directory.
+Put this piece of code in your .bashrc

 ```bash
 sudo ln -s /usr/bin/testdata tesdata.sh